 Meet The Essentials

-To the previous 26 honorees -- 13 women and 13 men -- we now add two more.
-None of the 28 are in the Schuyler County Hall of Fame, but perhaps will be.
+34 honorees -- 17 women and 17 men -- are honored here.
+None of the 34 are in the Schuyler County Hall of Fame, but perhaps will be.

-In any event, they have impressed with their life choices and their contributions -- historic, artistic and societal -- over a wide swath of time.
-They include a couple of historic figures of note, but are mostly contemporary or recent citizens of Schuyler County.
-Some have left the public stage, but others are still very much a part of its fabric, or of the regional fabric.
+All 34 have impressed with their contributions -- historic, artistic and societal -- to Schuyler County over a wide swath of time.
+They include a few historic figures of note, but are mostly contemporary or recent citizens of Schuyler County.
+Some have left the public stage, but others are still very much a part of its fabric.

-We -- a small committee -- decided there were certainly as many females worthy of notice as there are men, a divergence from the Hall of Fame's tendency to favor males.
+The Essentials' small selection committee decided there were certainly as many females worthy of notice as there are men, a divergence from the Hall of Fame's tendency to favor males.
 Even with three women joining the Hall at its last induction in 2018, men outnumber women there by a 40-8 margin.